⚡ Quick Answer

 It goes by different names. solar gardens, community distributed generation, shared solar.
 But the setup is the same everywhere.

 A developer builds a giant solar farm (usually 1-5 megawatts) somewhere with good sun.
 You subscribe to a slice.
 The farm generates.
 The utility measures what your share produced.
 They credit your bill.
 You pay less than you'd pay on their default grid power.
 Developer gets paid.
 Utility processes the credits.
 Everyone wins.
+The U.S. Department of Energy calls community solar one of the most promising paths to equitable solar access.

 Except the utilities themselves, who'd prefer you never heard about this in the first place.